sphinx-labs/sphinx-platform/README.md

 All other code in this repository is licensed under [MIT](https://github.com/sphinx-labs/sphinx/blob/develop/LICENSE).

 ## Disclaimer
-The code and contracts provided in this and the Sphinx plugins monorepo are provided *as is* and with no guarantees of reliability, security or ongoing maintenance.
+The code and contracts provided in this and the Sphinx plugins monorepo are provided *as is* and with no guarantees of reliability, security, or ongoing maintenance.
 You are responsible for your usage of Sphinx.